 Would you like to use additional business data like profit margins to structure your shopping campaigns and set bids?
-Is there any information missing in your merchant feed which you’d like to incorporate into your campaign structure?
+Is there any information missing in your merchant feed that you’d like to incorporate into your campaign structure?

 If your answer to the above questions is yes, then supplemental feeds are the solution for you.

 Supplemental feeds help you push additional information to your primary merchant feed without editing the primary feed.
 They can help you enhance the merchant feed by adding extra information that may be missing from the feed.
 For example, if you have profit margin data available for the products in the feed you can push that data to your feed as a custom label.
 Or, if you would like to structure your campaigns based on ROAS, you can do that as well using supplemental feeds.